QbDVision-Inc/component-library/README.md

 ---

 This is the component library of QbDVisions.
-You can run `dev` server while creating new component, or you can run a `storybook dev` server to work on the docs and add/update stories or docs
+You can run `dev server` while creating new components, or you can run a `storybook dev server` to work on the docs and add/update stories or docs

 ## Available Scripts